-The Conservation Fund owns and manages the land, while TNC holds a conservation easement that protects the Garcia River Forest from development and unsustainable harvest practices (and designates 1/3 of the property as a reserve).
+The Conservation Fund owns and manages the land, while TNC holds a conservation easement that protects the Garcia River Forest from development and unsustainable harvest practices.

 Redwood forests can store more carbon than any other forest type on the planet.
-Careful forest management at the Garcia River Forest will allow this forest to grow bigger trees more quickly and capture many thousands of tons of carbon annually—in 2009, for example, the Garcia River Forest was found by independent verifiers to store 200,000 tons of CO2.
+Careful forest management at the Garcia River Forest allows this forest to grow bigger trees more quickly and capture more than 77,000 tons of carbon annually.

 In 2008, the California Climate Action Registry—having developed the most rigorous standards for forest carbon accounting in the world—certified the Garcia River Forest as a source of carbon credits.
-The Conservation Fund has subsequently sold carbon credits projected to be produced by the forest through 2012, with the proceeds helping to pay for stewardship activities on the property.
+The Conservation Fund has sold carbon credits since then, with the proceeds helping to pay for stewardship activities on the property.

 The Conservation Fund manages a program of “light-touch logging” in the Garcia River Forest.
-In contrast to clear cutting, this method only removes one-quarter to one-third of the total timber volume in a stand and actually helps restore the young forest.
-By selecting and harvesting only some trees from crowded, even-age stands, The Conservation Fund is able to reduce competition for resources.
+In contrast to clear cutting, this method only removes one-quarter to one-third of the total timber volume in a stand and actually helps restore the forest.
+By selecting and harvesting only some trees from crowded, young, even-age stands, The Conservation Fund is able to reduce competition for resources among the trees.
 The remaining trees grow bigger and stronger at a faster rate and thus store more carbon.

 California’s North Coast redwoods represent one of the rarest forest environments in the world.
-The region sustains a broad array of species, including red-legged frogs, mountain beaver, northern spotted owl, marbled murrelet, coho and Chinook salmon and steelhead trout.
+The region sustains many species, including yellow-legged frogs, mountain beaver, northern spotted owl, marbled murrelet, coho and Chinook salmon and steelhead trout.

 In addition to improving forest habitat, one of the important goals of this project is to restore aquatic habitat, particularly for the coho salmon, which is threatened with extinction on the North Coast.

-Coho salmon have been spotted recently in the headwaters and tributaries of the Garcia, including in several areas where they had not been seen since the mid-’90s and at one site where they had never been seen before.
-The project partners are hopeful that ongoing restoration investments, such as rehabilitating logging roads and installing large fallen trees in streams throughout the watershed, will improve key habitat for this endangered fish and aid in its recovery.
+Coho salmon are now regularly observed in the area, and the project partners are hopeful that ongoing restoration investments, such as rehabilitating logging roads, floodplain restoration, and additional installation of large fallen trees in streams throughout the watershed, will improve key habitat for this endangered fish and aid in its recovery.